BxCppDev/homebrew-bxtap/README.md

 ```

    *Note:* Here the ``HOME`` directory can be changed to any location of your filesystem
-   for which you have write access.
+   for which you have write access and also enough available storage capacity, depending on which software you
+   will need to manage through Linuxbrew (several Gb sounds reasonnable).

 3. Edit your ``~/.bashrc`` file and create a bash setup function
    for Linuxbrew: